ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Firehose for any "firehose destinations"
 * Realtime - Lambda (delivers to almost anything) or Kinesis Data stream (KCL consumers)
 * Metric filter - scan log data, generate CloudWatch metric which you can set alarms on
 * **Test note [SOA-C02]:** **CloudWatch metric math** can be used to aggregate and transform metrics from multiple accounts and Regions.
-Metric math enables you to query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.
+Metric math enables you to query multiple CloudWatch metrics and use **math expressions** to create new time series based on these metrics.
 You can visualize the resulting time series on the CloudWatch console and add them to dashboards.
 Using AWS Lambda metrics as an example, you could divide the `Errors` metric by the `Invocations` metric to get an error rate.
 Then add the resulting time series to a graph on your CloudWatch dashboard.
+  * This requires detailed monitoring to be enabled

 ## 5.5 AWS X-Ray